apache/fury-site/docs/specification/xlang_implementation_guide.md

 constraint for the inverse case, so cold registration validation rejects a value-schema declaration that targets a class before publishing metadata.
-An inaccessible, immutable, invariant-bearing, or non-exhaustive target requires a manual serializer; the implementation must not use reflection, unsafe layout access, unavailable-overload tricks, schema mirror values, conversion wrappers, or builders as a fallback.
+An inaccessible, immutable, invariant-bearing, or non-exhaustive target requires a custom serializer; the implementation must not use reflection, unsafe layout access, unavailable-overload tricks, schema mirror values, conversion wrappers, or builders as a fallback.